publicstaticdevnull/demo-vso/README.md

 $ cd /tmp
 $ vault auth enable -path vso-auth-mount kubernetes
 ```
 Pay attention to the env variable.
-This allows on the vso secret, the k8s to play around
+This allows on the vso secret, the k8s to play around.
+In other words, which K8s can authenticate against Vault?
 ```
 $ vault write auth/vso-auth-mount/config \
    kubernetes_host="https://$KUBERNETES_PORT_443_TCP_ADDR:443"